tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Diabolical Staff

-(Recharge: 16+, but see below)

-You can evoke the power of the staff to gain additional attention and power from the spirits of darkness.
+_Recharge 16+:_ You can evoke the power of the staff to gain additional attention and power from the spirits of darkness.
 When you roll for relationship advantages with a villainous relationship, treat a 16+ as a 20.
 If you don't roll a 16+, the staff recharges automatically during your next quick rest.

 **Quirk:** Exaggerates a chaotic or destructive trait that is already there.